Carbon Neutral Council

 A carbon offset (or carbon credit) is generated from an activity that reduces or removes greenhouse gas emissions from the atmosphere to compensate for emissions occurring elsewhere.
 Council purchases independently verified carbon offsets to negate the residual emissions from its operations, after emissions reduction initiatives have been taken into account.

 Between July 2007 and June 2016 Council purchased almost one million carbon offsets to negate the emissions from its fuel use and business travel.
-From 2016-17, Council will offset all residual emissions annually to ensure it maintains a net zero carbon footprint.
+From 2016-17, Council will offset all of its carbon emissions (around 650,000 tonnes of carbon dioxide equivalent annually) to ensure it maintains a net zero carbon footprint.

 All offsets purchased by Council must be eligible under the Australian Government’s National Carbon Offset Standard (NCOS).
 For more information on eligible offsets you can visit the NCOS website.